purien/bMAC/README.md

    In classical keyed MACs, MAC is computing according to a fixed order.

-   In the bijective MAC, the content of N addresses {A(0)...A(N-1)} is hashed according to a hash function H, and a permutation P (i.e. bijective application in the range 0...N-1 so that :
+   In the bijective MAC, the content of N addresses {A(0)...A(N-1)} is hashed according to a hash function H, and a permutation P(x) (i.e. bijective application with x in the range 0...N-1) so that :

     bMAC(A, P) = H( A(P(0)) || A(P(1)) ... || A(P(N-1) ).

     For time stamped bMAC (bMAC_TS), the computing time (CT) is exored with the bMAC : bMAC_TS = bMAC exor CT

-   The bijective MAC key is the permutation P.
+   The bijective MAC key is the permutation P(x).

    The number of permutations for N addresses is N!, as an illustration 35! isgreater than 2^128.
 So the bMAC computation requires the knowledge of the whole space memory.
 This is trivial for genuine software, but could very difficult for corrupted software, especially for time stamped bMAC.